aflin/rampart/docs/source/sql-set.rst

     all the search terms found in a given document are such infinite sets, the document is given an estimated rank.
 This saves time ranking irrelevant but often-occurring matches, at the possible expense of rank position.
-The default is 0, which means infinite (no infinite sets; rank all documents).
+The default is ``0``, which means infinite (no infinite sets; rank all documents).

-likepindexthresh
+likepIndexThresh
 """"""""""""""""
     Controls the maximum number of matching documents to examine (default infinite) for ``LIKEP`` and ``LIKE``.
 After this many